etanner22/ckwri_pal/README.md

 # ckwri_pal
-A color palette to celebrate the colors of the Caesar Kleberg Wildlife Research Institute and Texas A&amp;M University-Kingsville
+A color palette to celebrate the colors of the Caesar Kleberg Wildlife Research Institute, Texas Native Seeds, and Texas A&amp;M University-Kingsville